nothrem/SmartEmoji.php/README.md

 ## NPM parser
 Parsing using only NPM and Javascript is not available yet.
-Please install PHP 7.1 if you want to parse new emoji or add more languages.
+Please install PHP 7.2 with `mbstring` extension if you want to parse new emoji or add more languages.

-##NPM and PHP parser
+## NPM and PHP parser
 To update the existing list of emoji and language files, you can run NPM script from the root folder of this project.

 ### Linux & MacOS X